 Financial Aid Transcript (FAT)...is the itemization of financial aid you have received at another postsecondary school.
 If you ever attended a school other than MSU you must have that school complete a FAT before MSU can award you financial aid.
-This is true even if you did not receive aid at that other school or even if you attended there a long time ago.
+This is true even if you did not receive aid at that other school.

-Grant... is aid usually based on need.
+Grant...is aid usually based on need.
 It is an outright gift and does not have to be repaid.